DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 .. code-block:: c

-   #define MOTOR_SHIELD_TYPE IRF3205_ARDUINO_ACS724
+   #define MOTOR_SHIELD_TYPE IRF3205_ACS724

-   #define STANDARD_MOTOR_SHIELD F("STANDARD_MOTOR_SHIELD"), \
+   #define IRF3205_ACS724 F("IRF3205_ACS724"), \
-     new MotorDriver(3, 12, UNUSED_PIN, UNUSED_PIN, A3, 12.2, 6000, UNUSED_PIN), \
+     new MotorDriver(3, 12, UNUSED_PIN, UNUSED_PIN, A0, 12.2, 6000, UNUSED_PIN), \
      new MotorDriver(11, 13, UNUSED_PIN, UNUSED_PIN, A1, 2.99, 2000, UNUSED_PIN)

 This will us pin 3 for Enable and 12 for signal, which will use the "High Accuracy" waveform.
-You could use other pins that line up together if you like and use "Standard" accuracy (TODO: Link to not explaining high accuracy).
+You could use other pins that line up together if you like and use "Standard" accuracy (TODO: Link to note explaining high accuracy).
 Upload the sketch to your arduino.
 If you need help on how to upload a sketch, see `Getting Started <../../get-started/index.html>`_